apache/carbondata/docs/clean-files.md

    ```
 The above clean files command will clean Marked For Delete and Compacted segments depending on ```max.query.execution.time``` (default 1 hr) and ``` carbon.trash.retention.days``` (default 7 days).
 It will also delete the timestamp subdirectories from the trash folder after expiration day(default 7 day, can be configured)

+**NOTE**:
+  * Clean files operation not supported on non transactional tables.
+  * Clean files operation not supported on tables with concurrent insert overwrite operation.

 ### TRASH FOLDER